The History of Philippine Cinema

 The 2011 GMA Films thriller, The Road, was the first all-Filipino film in many years to be commercially released in North America.
-The movie ran in over 50 American and Canadian theaters in May 2012, released through Hollywood-based Freestyle Releasing.
+The movie ran in more than 50 American and Canadian theaters in May 2012, released through Hollywood-based Freestyle Releasing.
 The film is subtitled in English, with the original Tagalog soundtrack.

-The Road may be the first Philippine movie to come to the attention of today's Americans, but it's just one of some 8,000 films produced on the Philippine Islands since 1919.
+The Road may be the first Philippine movie to come to the attention of many Americans, but it's just one of some 8,000 films produced on the Philippine Islands since 1919.
 Filipinos have been watching movies since the late nineteenth century.

 Early Years of Philippine Cinema